-• 806 Instrumental Instruction (elective) - .5 credit/full year (meets 1/6 days a cycle)
+• 806 Instrumental Instruction (elective) - .5 credit/full year (scheduled based on student and teacher availability)

 Instrumental Instruction provides the student individual lessons on the instrument of the student's choice.
 Students are instructed in the techniques specific to his instrument and to his own ability level.
 Weekly assignments are given at each lesson and the student is expected to prepare these assignments to be evaluated at the following lesson.
 Because each student brings a different level of competency, progress is closely monitored as to keep the student advancing at a pace appropriate to his ability level.
 Within this course, and in addition to individual instruction, students are expected to participate in Concert Band and/or Pep Band, excluding strings, piano and guitar.
 Both ensemble rehearsal schedules do not conflict with any other classroom activity.